quasarbright/Subduce/docs/index.rst

 Subduce Documentation
 ===================================

 Subduce is a functional programming language based on python and scheme.
-It is functional and has expressions similar to scheme, but with some more python-like syntax to make code look nicer.
+It is functional and has scheme-like expression syntax and python-like variable assignment and function definitions.

 .. toctree::
    :maxdepth: 3